wazuh/wazuh-documentation/source/ossec_wazuh_upgrade.rst

 Upgrading OSSEC Wazuh fork to a new version
 ===========================================

 Here's a quick overview on how to upgrade the manager.
 The OSSEC agent (client) is simply just the binary that you install through your package manager (apt-get or yum).
-The OSSEC manager is installed through source, a little bit trickier but if you follow the below steps you should be on the safe side ;-)
+The OSSEC manager is installed through source, a little bit trickier but if you follow the below steps you should be on the safe side.

 In case you need to upgrade the OSSEC manager to a new version (e.g bugfixes, or new features) you need to download the latest stable release from github and simply just run the install script.
 Make sure to backup both your current OSSEC installation (just in case!) including the OSSEC API.
 Here's a list of most important files: